What makes a good manager (the ultimate guide of dos and don’ts)

 5. Displaying blatant favoritism

 Being seasoned professionals, no matter how much we deny it, we are well aware of office politics and favoritism.
-It’s disheartening and demoralizing for employees when they already know who’ll be the next person to be promoted to higher positions just because he/she enjoys a close relationship with a manager.
+It’s disheartening and demoralizing for employees when they already know who’ll be the next person to be promoted to higher positions just because they enjoy a close relationship with a manager.
 Agree?

 Managers displaying signs of favoritism at work disrupt the workplace.
 This unhealthy practice in the workplace sends the wrong signal to employees, except for those who enjoy the manager’s special attention.
 People are likely to believe that hard, honest work doesn’t bear fruits because to grow within the organization, instead they would have to earn a place in the manager’s good books.